 Program Options

-Master's of Science Degree in Communicative Disorders
+Bachelor of Science Degree in Communication Sciences and Disorders

-The speech-language pathology graduate program at the University of Louisville offers a unique opportunity to pursue a Master's of Science degree to students with and without undergraduate degrees in speech-language pathology.
+The speech-language pathology graduate program at the University of Louisville offers a unique opportunity to pursue a Master of Science degree to students with and without undergraduate degrees in speech-language pathology.
 The program includes two options: the Preparatory Program or the Core Program.

 Preparatory Program